 It might cause you discomfort in the days following a run, or it might start to build up and stop you mid-run.
 Either way, it’s annoying.
 But it’s also pretty common.

 So, let’s dig into why runners get tight calves and what you can do to ease and prevent it.

 Running is a high impact activity.
-As you run, you’re pounding the pavement and that can take a toll on your muscles and your joints.
-Large or sudden increases in training often cause muscle tightness and soreness as your body copes with the new stress it’s been placed under.
+As you run, you’re pounding the pavement, and that can take a toll on your muscles and your joints.
+Significant or sudden increases in training often cause muscle tightness and soreness as your body copes with the new stress it’s been placed under.

 Some people feel this in their calves.
 Others feel it in their glutes.
 And a lucky few might feel nothing at all.

 There are a few reasons you might feel particular tightness in your calves.
 It’s probably not one thing alone but an annoying concoction of a few.
 Tight calf muscles can be caused by:

 Weak calf muscles

 It can be hard to know which is the biggest culprit, so it helps to pay attention to all factors to ease the tension and prevent other issues.

 If your tightness appears at the beginning of a run and then starts to ease or occurs only after a significant increase in distance or frequency, it’s likely you just need to give your muscles a little bit of TLC.
 Calf stretches and strengthening exercises are your friends here.
 Use a foam roller if it helps.
 The calf muscle is integral to running.
 So, if it’s overused or asked to do a lot, you’re probably going to feel it.
 Get used to making strengthening and stretching a part of your routine to prevent any longer-term issues.